Dolly1510/ANS/wiCreateNewvLAN.md

   ## 1.3 Verify the Tags are Updated

-     - Click on the Network Profile and search for the Required VLAN is available or not.
+     - Click on the Network Profile and search for the Respected VLAN is available or not.

-     - If the VLAN is not available then verify and contact with respected team member to make it available here
+     - If the VLAN is not available then verify and contact with respected team member to make it available here.

 ![Figure 3](Pic3.png)